bennbollay/promise-perf/README.md

 import { IHookRecords, ExpressPerf, annotateSource, fileToString } from 'promise_perf';
 ```

-Simply wrap the invocation of an asynchronous function within a `PromisePerf` function, and parse the
+Wrap the invocation of an asynchronous function within a `PromisePerf` function, and parse the
 resulting records as desired.

 ```typescript